 It’s not worth talking much about the partnership model, as most millennial lawyers are not interested in working 70-hour weeks for the opportunity to invest in a law firm in 15 years.

 Younger lawyers want work-life balance and to be in control of their future.
 Many lawyers are willing to work from home and to work with several different law firms at the same time as a contractor.

 Millennial lawyers are more open-minded, but they were still mentored by old school lawyers.
 This means that sometimes they hit “mental roadblocks” and cannot make needed changes.

 There’s a lot of money to be made for law firms that can truly offer a different experience to the customer.
 Just like in any industry, the company that can make improvements in the industry is well-suited for growth.

 And right now, legal services are a very inefficient industry, which could really use the benefit of technology.
 But these things cost money and law firms are in a very challenging place to raise money.

 Besides the partnership model, the other way for law firms to raise money is for managing partners or CEOs to borrow money personally from the bank.
 That’s a lot of risks, and certainly, not one that risk-averse lawyers would be willing to take.

 Law Firms Must Raise Capital- Innovation Costs Money

 If you want to innovate in the industry, you don’t need to raise tens of thousands or hundreds of thousands of dollars.

 A company needs to be able to raise $50m+ to build out the technology, marketing, and education campaigns, to build out internal structures, and to build out the team.

 You also need to have a little cushion for when things don’t go exactly as you planned, which always happens in business, regardless of how much you plan and how smart you are.

-These things, if you want to roll it out across the country and truly innovate the industry, is going to cost lots of money.
+These things, if you want to roll it out across the country and truly innovate the industry, are going to cost lots of money.
 Further, there is no way that a law firm can do that with their own resources or through cash flow.